adhocteam/homework/middleware/README.md

 Write a HTTP handler function, which conforms to Go HTTP middleware conventions, that wraps an HTTP response and modifies it to add the checksum.
-It should get the response from the HTTP handler it wraps, compute a checksum, add the checksum as an HTTP header called `X-Checksum`, and send the response.
+It should get the response from the HTTP handler it wraps, compute a checksum, add the checksum as an HTTP header called `X-Checksum`, add a list of headers as `X-Checksum-Headers`, and send the response.
 The checksum is the SHA1 hash (hex encoded string) of a "canonical response".

 A canonical response is constructed as follows (in pseudo-code):